Probate & Estate Administration

 What is Probate?

-A. Probate is designed to create a “final accounting” upon death.
+Probate is designed to create a “final accounting” upon death.
 It is the legal process of “proving up” a Will, or verifying that a Will is valid.
 This takes place in one of two instances.
 First, if a person dies leaving behind a Will, or second, if the deceased has died intestate, that is, has not left behind a Will or estate plan of any type or the Will cannot be found.

 Does the Probate process take a long time?

-A. Depending on the complexity of the estate and the thoroughness with which accounting has been carried out before death, probate can either be a relatively simple task or a daunting one.
+Depending on the complexity of the estate and the thoroughness with which accounting has been carried out before death, probate can either be a relatively simple task or a daunting one.
 Be aware that no matter the situation, probate may be a lengthy process often taking months or possibly years to play out, and one which may take a considerable amount of an executor’s time.

 To summarize the process, probate can be broken into six basic steps: